juhisehgal31/api-testing/README.md

 2. Automated Cleanup: Before running new tests, the framework automatically cleans up any previously created models or versions.
 This helps ensure a fresh testing environment every time.

-3. Data-Driven Testing: By using JSON files for test data, it's easy to manage test cases and cover a variety of scenarios.
+3. Data-Driven Testing:: By using JSON files for test data, it's easy to manage test cases and cover a variety of scenarios.
 You can easily update or add new cases without changing the code.

 4. Comprehensive Reporting: The Allure reports give you a detailed look at the test execution process, showing logs, results, and history, so you know exactly what's happening and where any issues might be.